GodEye00/QA-Systems/README.md

 For a detailed technical explanation of the design choices made for each task, please refer to the [Technical Design Document](https://github.com/GodEye00/QA-Systems/blob/master/docs/technical.pdf).

 ---

-I've corrected the formatting, typos, and some minor language issues.
-Make sure to replace placeholders like `<your-host-elasticsearch-url>` and `<your-openai-api-key>` with your actual values.